yuhui/datagovsg/README.rst

 1. Import a class.
 2. Instantiate an object from the class.
 3. Call a function on that object.

+For more information, `refer to the documentation`_.

+.. _refer to the documentation: http://datagovsg.readthedocs.io/

 Usage overview
 ^^^^^^^^^^^^^^